Welcome to Plastic-free July! This month’s challenge takes place in nearly every aspect of your life…

 It can be overwhelming to think about all that plastic, and to see a path forward to a reduced-plastic life, much less a plastic-free one.
 Removing all plastic from your life is extremely difficult –prohibitively so for most of us.
 But every tiny step in the right direction helps, and this month you are encouraged to take one.
 Consider starting with a pledge from Plastic Free July.
 Click on the ‘Yes, I accept the challenge’ link and choose your level and duration of commitment.
 There’s something there for everyone, whether you’re a plastic-free novice or an expert plastic-avoider.

 If you’re a newbie, a great place to start is with single-use plastics, which constitute much of our plastic waste and unnecessary plastic use.
-These include things like coffee cups, plastic bags, straws, plastic cutlery, takeaway containers and other use once/toss in the bin type disposables.
-These plastics are currently the most problematic and fortunately also likely the easiest to eliminate from your life.
+These include things like disposable cups, plastic bags, straws, plastic cutlery, takeaway containers and other use once/toss in the bin type disposables.
+These plastics are currently the most problematic and fortunately also the easiest to eliminate from your life.

 Beyond refusing disposables, use the power of your wallet to purchase items made from little or no plastic.
 Shop at your local farmer’s market or bulk store, choose cardboard and glass over plastic containers.
 If you’re making larger decisions this month, like buying clothes, furniture, electronics, bedding or dishes, find plastic alternatives where possible.
 As with any behaviour change, it is important to try and find permanent solutions to the problem.
 Don’t just put off purchasing plastic this month.
-Instead, pick a new behaviour that works for you and practice it to see whether it can be incorporated into your long term routine.
+Instead, pick a new behaviour that works for you and practice it to see whether it can be incorporated into your long-term routine.